TB: Non-Risk-Based (Required) Screening and Testing

 • Testing, if indicated or required

 Other components may also be included, such as chest radiography and collecting specimens for microbiologic examination.
 For testing, tuberculin skin tests (TSTs) or interferon gamma release assay (IGRA) blood tests can be used.
 Neither TSTs nor IGRAs, if positive, can differentiate whether an individual has latent TB infection (LTBI) or active TB disease.
-Individuals with sufficient clinical signs and symptoms of active TB disease but negative testing should still be fully evaluated, especially if risk factors, F-02314, (PDF) are present.
+Individuals with sufficient clinical signs and symptoms of active TB disease but negative testing should still be fully evaluated, especially if risk factors, F-02314 (PDF) are present.

 Doctor holding clipboard with papers discussing medical form with patient

-Please see the 2019 updated CDC guidance on screening and testing for health care personnel page for new national guidelines and resources.
+See the 2019 updated CDC guidance on screening and testing for health care personnel page for new national guidelines and resources.

 The Wisconsin TB Program (WTBP) encourages clinicians to use the resources below, for the screening and testing of active TB disease or LTBI.